Evaluation & Testing Services

 Evaluation Services are provided at our Barnstable office.
 In-home evaluations are available for seniors only.

-Neuropsychological Testing
+Neuropsychological Evaluation

 Neuropsychological testing is used to understand an individual's' functioning by measuring various cognitive abilities such as memory, attention, executive function and self-regulation by looking at brain functions, such as working memory, mental flexibility, and self-control.

 In neuropsychological evaluations focused on executive functions (EF).
 We look at the brain’s command center for managing tasks and behavior.
 These functions are crucial for effective learning and daily management of tasks, helping us plan, organize, and complete tasks effectively.
 This can help us understand if conditions like ADHD or learning differences might be problematic.
 Understanding these functions can help identify if there are any difficulties that might be affecting a person’s learning or behavior.
 This insight allows for the development of tailored interventions that support areas of weakness and leverage strengths, ultimately helping these individuals succeed in school and daily life.
+These are often the areas where individuals with ADHD or learning differences face the most challenges assessing.
+Executive functions include: working memory, cognitive flexibility, inhibitory control, problem solving, and planning.

 EF Problem Solving: This involves figuring out what to do when faced with a new challenge, finding ways around obstacles, and coming up with effective solutions.
 For individuals with learning differences, finding new ways to approach tasks can be tough.
 An understanding of their problem-solving skills can guide strategies that help them tackle tasks more effectively.